 - Kate Stern, Director of the Center for Sexuality, Women & Gender

-- Benje Douglas, Director of Gender Violence Prevention and Education
+- Benje Douglas, Associate Vice President for Inclusion and Diversity and Director of Title IX, Gender Violence Prevention and Education

 - Eduardo Pazos Palma, Director of Spiritual and Religious Life